 - There may be an offline period at the end of July.
-Don't be surprised if you cannot log in for a few days.
-In 2018, the interval was July 27 - July 31.
+Don't be surprised if you cannot log in or experience glitches for a few days.

 - Sections that will roll over include: Profile, Family, Education, Testing, Activities, Writing, and Courses & Grades.